Bill aiming to end corporal punishment for students with disabilities fails in Oklahoma

 Nations must start to manage water as a global common good, because most countries are highly dependent on their neighbours for water supplies, and overuse, pollution and the climate crisis threaten water supplies globally, the report’s authors say.

 Johan Rockstrom, the director of the Potsdam Institute for Climate Impact Research and co-chair of the Global Commission on the Economics of Water, and a lead author of the report, told the Guardian the world’s neglect of water resources was leading to disaster.
 “The scientific evidence is that we have a water crisis.
-We are misusing water, polluting water, and changing the whole global hydrological […]
+We are misusing water, polluting water, and changing the whole global […]

 Read the Full Article